m4ury4p/OpenFAASoc/README.md

 You can either follow the express installation or the manual installation steps.

-## The following tools will be required for complete flow
+## These are the github links for tools in case they aren't available as package repositories:

 ### 1. OpenROAD
 https://github.com/The-OpenROAD-Project/OpenROAD
 <br>
 ### 2. Magic